A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

 \subsection{Windowing \& Channel Allocation}

-The severe data collision occurring during the data collection process from LoRa EDs can be elevated using multiple communication channels.
+The severe data collision occurring during the data collection process from LoRa EDs can be alleviated using multiple communication channels.
 Thus, devices with different traffic loads may be assigned to different channels to tackle the propagation time-variance issue.
-An allocation scheme of the channel and backoff windows size was designed in \cite{Shen2021a} considering both homogeneous and heterogeneous LoRa networks.
+An allocation scheme of the channel and back-off window size was designed in \cite{Shen2021a} considering homogeneous and heterogeneous LoRa networks.
 The objective is to enhance the overall throughput regarding the end-to-end latency for the two scenarios above.
-In the homogeneous LoRa network, a single channel is considered with the same traffic loads, which means identical arrival DR, while in the heterogeneous one, multiple channels are considered with various traffic loads.
-The formula to derive the LoRa network capacity corresponding to the optimal packet transmission probability was defined and validated through experiments and simulations.
-Their scheme showed high capability in assisting massive IoT networks through ensuring high throughput and low end-to-end latency compared to the legacy LoRa network and the existing enhancement.
+In the homogeneous LoRa network, a single channel is considered with the same traffic load, which means an identical arrival DR, whereas, in the heterogeneous one, multiple channels are considered with various traffic loads.
+The formula to derive the LoRa network capacity corresponding to the optimal packet TX probability was defined and validated through experiments and simulations.
+The scheme showed high capability for assisting massive IoT networks by ensuring a high throughput and low end-to-end latency compared to the legacy LoRa network and existing enhancement.

-LoRa offers users six SFs to employ to transmit their data which means a bounded number of virtual channels are available for a specific time duration.
-This limited number of virtual channels restrict the number of simultaneous uplink transmission to the GWs and define the network capacity such that a maximal number of devices can transmit correctly.
+LoRa offers users six SFs to transmit data, which means a bounded number of virtual channels are available for a specific time duration.
+This limited number of virtual channels restricts the number of simultaneous uplink TX to the GWs and defines the network capacity such that a maximal number of devices can transmit correctly.
 Packet collisions frequently occur when exceeding the network capacity, resulting in a drastic decrease in network performance.
-The game theory proposed \cite{9149006} to model the trade-off between the network capacity and the virtual channel allocation.
-The aim was to restrict the use of each SF for a limited time duration while minimizing the waiting time of EDs.
-LoRa users' requirement has been considered in \cite{9205428}, such multi-channels were scheduled to avoid collision while satisfying constraint of duty cycle co-SF interference and the users' requirement.
-Authors assumed perfect SFs orthogonality to achieve efficient joint channels and SFs allocation that extend the communication range and significantly reduce the packets collision.
+The game theory was proposed \cite{9149006} to model the trade-off between the network capacity and virtual channel allocation.
+The aim was to restrict the use of each SF for a limited time duration while minimizing the waiting time for EDs.
+The LoRa user requirement was considered in \cite{9205428}, and such multiple channels were scheduled to avoid collision while satisfying the constraints of duty-cycle co-SF interference and the user requirements.
+The authors assumed perfect SF orthogonality to achieve efficient joint channels and SF allocation that extend the communication range and significantly reduce packet collision.